Ovarian Cancer in Girls

 Family History

-A baby girl with a mother, sister, grandmother, or aunt with has/had ovarian tumors have a higher risk of developing this disease.
+A baby girl with a mother, sister, grandmother, or aunt who has/had ovarian tumors has a higher risk of developing this disease.

-Just like for any other cancer form, inherited genes may impact your risk of developing the ovarian tumor.
-So, if anyone in your family has or had ovarian cancer, then risk does soar up.
+Just like any other cancer form, inherited genes may impact your risk of developing an ovarian tumor.
+So, if anyone in your family has or has ovarian cancer, then the risk does soar up.

 How is it Diagnosed?

-The motive of the blood test is to see for the sudden spike in the amount of protein produced by the ovarian.
-Whereas, the CT and MRI scan will help the doctor detect the lumps and swelling in the ovary.
+The blood test is to look for a sudden spike in the amount of protein produced by the ovary.
+Meanwhile, the CT and MRI scan will help the doctor detect lumps and swelling in the ovary.

 How is it Treated?